alexc-dft/aim_pot_parser/README.md

 All python code should be run through Pylint: https://pylint.readthedocs.io/en/stable/

+**NOTE:** these tools read/write entire files into memory to avoid poor performance due to I/O buffer thrashing.
+They will be memory intensive for particularly large files (i.e. those with ~ millions of lines).

 ### Requirements
 To install all python package requirements in your python virtual environment do:
 pip install -r requirements.txt